lsolanoy/ActiveDirectoryHomelab/README.md

 <img width="883" height="506" alt="image" src="https://github.com/user-attachments/assets/82e45ede-e9ca-4303-8faa-7ad5be3baea8" />
 <br />
 <br />
 6. On the last page, it will show you the summary of your configurations and at this point you can click "Finish".
-On the main menu of VirtualBox you can boot up the VM by clicking "Start"
+On the main menu of VirtualBox you can boot up the VM by clicking "Start".
 <br/>
 <img width="867" height="442" alt="image" src="https://github.com/user-attachments/assets/eb2f4be0-3abd-43f9-8732-378fbe748b48" />=
 <br />